rollkit/rollkit/types/block_spec.md

 ## Abstract

 Like all blockchains, rollups are defined as the chain of **valid** blocks from the genesis, to the head.
-Thus, the block and header validation rules define the chain.
+Thus, the block and header validity rules define the chain.

 Verifying a block / header is done in 3 parts: